Digital Wallet Fraud: What It Is & How to Prevent It

 The reason why chargeback fraud enabled by digital wallets is such a big pain point is that merchants already struggle to prove they did nothing wrong with normal chargebacks, and the burden of proof is on them rather than the customer.
 Digital wallets add a layer of opacity, which gives merchants even fewer data points to work with during a dispute.

-As a result, a merchant approached for chargeback for a payment made via digital wallet is even less likely to be able to prove they did everything by the book, and thus should not return the money.
+As a result, a merchant approached for a chargeback for a payment made via digital wallet is even less likely to be able to prove they did everything by the book, highlighting the need for effective chargeback fraud prevention measures.

 Finally, fraudsters have also been known to impersonate banks and fintech companies to phish for information.
 In a famous example, a fraud expert was convinced to submit their information ostensibly to create a Capital One digital wallet, which turned out to be a fraudulent scheme.